mlops-guide/mlops-guide.github.io/docs/Infraestrutura/Terraform/index.md

-# Setting Up the IBM Enviroment with Terraform
+# Setting Up the IBM Environment with Terraform

 ## Introduction